sushiswap/sushi-docs/docs/Tutorials/How to Multichain: Celo.md

 <img src='/img/tutimg/htmc/htmc9.gif' alt="" width="75%" />

-Once the transaction completes, you will now be a SUSHI farmer on the Celo network!
+Once the transaction completes, you will now be a $SUSHI farmer on the Celo network!
 When you refresh the _Yield_ tab on [app.sushi.com](https://app.sushi.com/), you will see your assets farming away 24/7 under the subheading: _Your Yields_.

 ### Harvest

-Click _Harvest_ whenever you want to withdraw your SUSHI to your wallet.
+Click _Harvest_ whenever you want to withdraw your $SUSHI to your wallet.

 <img src='/img/tutimg/htmc/htmc10.gif' alt="" width="75%" />